JARBerry/MagicPaper/README.md

 ### Image recognition and tracking

 Image detection was introduced in ARKit 1.5, but the functionality and maturity of the framework was a bit low.
-But with Xcode 10, you can build amazing AR experiences.
+But with Xcode 10 and iOS12, you can build amazing AR experiences.